gitlabhq/gitlabhq/doc/development/testing.md

 - Try to match the ordering of tests to the ordering within the class.
 - Try to follow the [Four-Phase Test][four-phase-test] pattern, using newlines to separate phases.
+- Use multiline `before` and `after` blocks, regardless of whether the contents are multiline.

 [four-phase-test]: https://robots.thoughtbot.com/four-phase-test